Monk helps No. 6 Kentucky beat Auburn 92-72

 LEXINGTON, Ky.
-(AP) -- Malik Monk scored 24 points, helping No. 6 Kentucky beat Auburn 92-72 on Saturday for its fifth straight win.
+(AP) -- No. 6 Kentucky found a way to overcome a little foul trouble in its fifth straight win.

+Malik Monk made four of Kentucky's 11 3-pointers and finished with 24 points, leading the Wildcats to a 92-72 victory against Auburn on Saturday.

-The balanced Wildcats (15-2, 5-0 Southeastern Conference) shot 57 percent from the field and placed five players in double figures.
+The balanced Wildcats (15-2, 5-0 Southeastern Conference) shot a season-high 57 percent from the field and placed five players in double figures.
 Edrice ''Bam'' Adebayo had 15 points, and De'Aaron Fox finished with 13.

 The physical matchup included 49 fouls between the two teams, with Fox fouling out with 7:23 remaining.
 Kentucky connected on just 17 of 32 free throws, compared to 5 for 15 at the line for Auburn.